Justine Frischmann: Personal life

-Frischmann previously dated her Suede bandmate Brett Anderson.
+Frischmann dated her Suede bandmate Brett Anderson at the time they co-founded the group.
 She then dated Blur lead singer Damon Albarn from 1991 until the couple broke up in 1998, which served as inspiration for Blur's 1999 singles "No Distance Left to Run" and "Tender".

-She is now married to a meteorologist, Professor Ian Faloona, and lives and works in the United States.
+In 2008, she married Ian Faloona, a professor of meteorology at UC Davis.
+They live in the North Bay of the San Francisco Bay Area.